zerowastefestival/zerowastefestival.github.io/_pages/tickets.md

 ## Planting Trees with Santa (3 EUR)

 If you like for your child to participate in our Planting Trees with Santa activity, then purchase a pass below.
 This will help us cover the costs for providing you with a Zero--Waste--friendly Christmas Tree planting experience and your child can take it's newly planted tree and decorated pot home, too.

+If you would like to buy tickets for more than one child, please add the first ticket to the cart and then provide a new name before adding the next ticket to the cart.

 <div>
   <form action="https://zerowastefestival.foxycart.com/cart" method="post" accept-charset="utf-8">